-Instructional design assistance to help with developing content and curricula in ways that are best suited to delivery at a distance and that leverage the Services we offer most effectively.
+Instructional design assistance and consulting to help with developing content and curricula in ways that are best suited to delivery at a distance and that leverage the Services we offer most effectively.

 Customized branding to allow your courses to display your logo and color scheme.